 Porch: 126 sq.ft

-This 3-bedroom A-frame house plans (900+ square feet) looks really cool with its unique pergola-covered 2nd-floor terrace.
+This 3-bedroom A-frame house plan (900+ square feet) looks really cool with its unique pergola-covered 2nd-floor terrace.
 Is it that practical?
 Probably not that much but it surely gives this A-frame a character.
 The ground floor features a pretty sizable for this plan foyer with storage for clothes and shoes.
 For warmer climates, it would be not important to have it as a separate room.

 The first impression of the interior renderings is a lack of natural light.
 Small triangular windows a definitely cute but are more appropriate for the second floor.
 Both the kitchen and the living room would benefit from much wider windows.